Dog fight! Joey Chestnut out of July 4 hot dog eating contest due to deal with rival brand

 Chestnut did not immediately respond to a request for comment made through his website.

+The yearly bun fight, which dates back to 1972, sees large crowds of fans in foam hot-dog hats gather in front of the original Nathan’s Famous' restaurant in Coney Island, Brooklyn, to cheer on the the competitors as they chow down.
+The contestants are allowed to dunk the dogs in cups of water to soften them up, creating a stomach-churning spectacle.

-Chestnut has long dominated the competition.
-Those vying for second place in the past might have renewed hope to swallow their way to first place this year, including international competitors on the eating circuit.
+Those vying for second place in the past might have renewed hope to chomp their way to victory this year, including international competitors on the eating circuit.

-Last year’s 2nd place winner was Geoffrey Esper from Oxford, Massachusetts, who downed 49 dogs.
+Last year’s second-place winner was Geoffrey Esper from Oxford, Massachusetts, who downed 49 dogs to Chestnut's 62.
 Third place went to Australia’s James Webb with 47.

-That was far from Chestnut’s best effort: his record was 76 Nathan’s Famous hot dogs and buns in 10 minutes in 2021.
+This isn't the first time the contest has parted ways with one of its biggest stars.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.